deconf/Analytics-Insights/readme.txt

 - displays the total number of visitors in real-time
 - real-time statistics about your acquisition channels
-- per page real-time reports
+- per page real-time reports with traffic sources details

 = Google Analytics Reports =